 Tony Stewart's NASCAR highs and lows

-Tony Stewart, right, gets in a shoving match with Robby Gordon after an on-track altercation during Daytona 500 practice at Daytona International Speedway in 2000.
+Tony Stewart, right -- who reportedly is retiring after 2016 and ceding his ride to Clint Bowyer -- gets in a shoving match with Robby Gordon after an on-track altercation during Daytona 500 practice at Daytona International Speedway in 2000.

 Tony Stewart's car went into the air during the closing laps of the Daytona 500 in 2001.
 As spectacular as the wreck was, it was largely forgotten when NASCAR icon Dale Earnhardt Sr. was killed on the final lap.